ek9/generator-license-cc/README.md

 ## Usage

-Generate Creative Commons LICENSE for your new project:
+Generate a Creative Commons LICENSE for your Creative Work:

 ```bash
 yo license-cc